 Top Artist Joey Trap’s New Album, Professional

-In this brief interview Joey Trap breaks down his introduction into rap music, what separates him from other artists, East Coast vs West Coast influence, what motivates and inspires him as an artist, and most importantly his latest album, Professional.
+In this brief interview, Joey Trap breaks down his introduction into hip hop, what separates him from other rappers, an East Coast vs West Coast influence, what motivates and inspires him as an artist, and most importantly his latest album, Professional.

 Buy / Stream PROFESSIONAL